le1ivre/aptamer/README.md

 # aptamer
-This repository contains scripts from a paper "De novo design of aptamer by shape complementarity maximization: insulin binding." published on ChemRxiv.
+This repository contains scripts from a paper "De novo design of an aptamer by shape complementarity maximization for insulin binding." published on ChemRxiv.